Frederic William Maitland: Honours and memorials

 During his lifetime, Maitland received honorary doctorates from the universities of Cambridge (1891), Oxford (1899), Glasgow (1896), Moscow and Kracow.
 He was one of the founding fellows of the British Academy in 1902, and was a corresponding member of the Royal Prussian Academy of the Arts and of the Bavarian Academy of Sciences and Humanities.
 He was also an honorary fellow of Trinity College, Cambridge, and an honorary bencher of Lincoln's Inn.
 On the latter honour, Maitland wrote to Pollock that "one of the vacant bishoprics would have been less of a surprise".
-Just before his death Maitland received the Ames Medal from Harvard Law School, and at the time of the death he had been invited by Oxford to deliver the Romanes Lecture.
+Just before his death, Maitland received the Ames Medal from Harvard Law School, and at the time of his death, he had been invited by Oxford to deliver the Romanes Lecture.

 After his death, the F. W. Maitland Memorial Fund was established at Cambridge in 1907 to promote research in legal history.
 It continues to award grants and studentships for that purpose.
 In 2000, a Maitland Legal History Room was established within the Squire Law Library of the Faculty of Law at the University of Cambridge.
 The Maitland Historical Society of Downing College, Cambridge, is also named in his honour.

-At Oxford, a Maitland Library, begun with 300 books from Maitland's personal library, was established in 1908.
+At Oxford, the Maitland Library, begun with 300 books from Maitland's library, was established in 1908.
 Originally housed at All Souls College, Oxford, it was eventually taken over by the Bodleian Library, and was maintained as a separate collection until 1933.

 In 2001, a memorial stone for Maitland was unveiled in Poet's Corner, Westminster Abbey; he was the first professional historian to be so honoured.
-The stone, cut by Richard Kindersley, is inscribed with a quote from Doomsday Book and Beyond: "By slow degrees the thoughts of our forefathers their common thoughts about common things will have become thinkable once more".
+The stone, cut by Richard Kindersley, is inscribed with a quote from his Domesday Book and Beyond: "By slow degrees the thoughts of our forefathers their common thoughts about common things will have become thinkable once more".